blue-marble/gridpath/doc/source/functionality.rst

 limits across corridors, hydro limits) and policy constraints (e.g. renewable energy mandates, GHG targets).

-Because capacity expansion models have to optimize over several years or decades, selecting generation, and transmission assets from many different available options, the problem can get large quickly.
+Because capacity-expansion models have to optimize over several years or decades, selecting generation, and transmission assets from many different available options, the problem can get large quickly.
 In order to have reasonable runtime, these models often simplify aspects of the electricity